Esri/application-boilerplate-3x-js/README.md

 *	Localizing your application in different languages.
 *	Capturing URL parameters and using them in your application.
 *	Using settings from your ArcGIS Online organization or configured application.
-*	Enabling your application to sign-in to ArcGIS Online using [oAuth2](http://oauth.net/2/).
+*	Enabling your application to sign-in to ArcGIS Online using [OAuth 2.0](http://oauth.net/2/).

 [View it live](http://esri.github.io/application-boilerplate-js/application_boilerplate/)